mwilliamson/spur.py/README.rst

   If set, the raw bytes are decoded before writing to the passed ``stdout`` and ``stderr`` arguments (if set) and before setting the output attributes on the result.
+* ``cleanup`` -- if set, execute this command (a list of strings) when killing this process.
+Useful when processes are created with sudo.

 ``shell.run(*args, **kwargs)`` should behave similarly to ``shell.spawn(*args, **kwargs).wait_for_result()``